Mark-a-Hamilton/kali-toolbox/docs/kali-update.md

 # 🔄 kali-update

-The `kali-update` script is a utility wrapper designed to streamline the process of updating a Kali Linux system.
-It consolidates standard package management commands into a single, auditable workflow, with optional logging and dry-run support.
+The `kali-update` script is a modular wrapper for updating a Kali Linux system.
+It consolidates standard package management commands into a single, auditable workflow, with support for dry-run simulation, logging, and hash-based traceability.

 ---